verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 #### Oracle Cloud Infrastructure example
-The following details can be used to create Oracle Cloud Infrastructure load balancers for accessing application and management user interfaces, respectively.
+You can use the following details to create Oracle Cloud Infrastructure load balancers for accessing application and management user interfaces, respectively.
 These load balancers will route HTTP/HTTPS traffic from the Internet to the private subnet.
 If load balancers are desired, then they should be created now even though the application and management endpoints will be installed later.